etri/dcn-nlsr/README.md

 The LSA format is show below.
 Each LSA has the name \/\<network\>\/NLSR\/\<Area-ID\>\/LSA\/\<site\>\/\<router\>\/\<lsa-type\>\/\<version\>, where \<lsa-type\> can be
 NAME, ADJACENCY, IA-NAME, Ext-NAME, Ext-Net-NAME.
+IA-NAME, Ext-NAME, Ext-Net-NAME are a newly added LSAs to support multi-area.

 The \<Area-ID\> component identifies the Area to which the router belongs.
 * NAME Lsa: to carry Name Prefixes within the area.
 * ADJACENCY Lsa: to carry Adjacency Prefiexes within the area.